What is Bitcoin?

 It is packs performance and efficiency into one unit, all for a reasonable price.

 The Antminer S7 has a hash rate of 4.73 TH/s and draws about 1300 W at max load.
 This is a great miner to choose.
-With access to inexpensive electricity and a few tweaks, the S7 can be profitable.

 NOTE: It is recommended to use the Bitmain APW3 1600W Antminer power supply.